mihajlo-ra92/NANS_MiniGolf/README.md

 # NANS_MiniGolf

-Project in numerical algorithms and numerical software (NANS) in Faculty of Technical Sciences in Novi Sad, Serbia.
+Project in Numerical Algorithms and Numerical Software (NANS) in Faculty of Technical Sciences in Novi Sad, Serbia.

 Done by: Mihajlo Maksimovic, RA92/2019

 The project is written in Python using Numpy for mathematical calculations and Pygame for the GUI.